 We adore multiples!
 Remember most multiples are born preemie size, meaning that they need to eat every 2 hours, rather than every 3.
 This translates to 12 feeds per day for each baby…or 24 feeds in 24 hours!

 LMS night nurses and Newborn Care Providers can easily handle all nighttime feeding, daily planning and allow the twins -or triplets!- to get on the same schedule.

 I’m breastfeeding, what’s the point of having a night nurse?

 In the first nights home from the hospital your LMS nurse offers lactation support through your breastfeeding session to ensure nursing is off to a successful start.
 She will then provide all care after baby has nursed; changing, burping, diapering and soothing back to sleep.
 As the nights & weeks go by and baby becomes more wakeful, a Newborn Care Provider still supports mom through her nursing session and also allows mother to sleep during baby's wakeful times.

 How do you document my baby's activity through the night?
 How do I know what's happening?

-We have a 501c3 non-profit extension called Mission: Sleep which provides free, overnight newborn care to military families and first responders where one partner is deployed, wounded or deceased when baby is born.
+We have a 501c3 non-profit extension called Mission: Sleep which provides free, overnight newborn care to military families and first responders whose newborns arrive when one parent is deployed, wounded or deceased.
 Donations are always welcome.
 Because Mission Sleep is run through our admin office, over 90% of your donation goes toward providing care.
 The other 10% goes toward web hosting, insurance and admin.

 Do you offer Gift Certificates?